#BuzzEastTexas update: Hard-Work-and-Saturday-Porch-Sitting as therapy

 After I posted, I went out on the porch with a glass of wine to scroll through Facebook and see what my friends were up to.
 The ninja joined me.
 When he sat in his chair it ripped out from under him.
 Embarrassed to say, I laughed.

-Who know that Saturday evenings on the porch would end up being the things that I live for?
+Who knew that Saturday evenings on the porch would end up being the things that I live for?
 (Truthfully, my sister and my mother are likely not surprised.
 It's just the sort of Saturday night we would have reveled in when I was a child!)

 Here's the post from Facebook: